ta04lha/assignment1_rt/README.md

        published for 1 second
        then we stop the turtle chosen
-       with our loop will ask again the user to enter the desired inputs
+       with our loop will ask again the user to enter the desired inputs node_2

+       we Define threshold values for distance and boundary Define publishers and the Twist message for both turtles we calculate the distance between the turtels with the callback we update the position of the turtles and calculate the distance every time